NYC adds testing; no decision on Times Square New Year's Eve

-NEW YORK (AP) — With COVID-19 cases spiking in New York City, city officials said Wednesday they’re opening more testing sites, restricting visiting at city-run hospitals and jails, and again telling police officers to mask up.
+NEW YORK (AP) — With COVID-19 cases spiking, New York City officials said Wednesday they’re opening more testing sites and restricting visiting at city-run hospitals and jails — but having crowds in Times Square for New Year’s Eve is still a go, for now.

-At the same time, Mayor Bill de Blasio said no decision had been made on banning people from the annual New Year’s Eve celebration in Times Square — even as Fox said it was canceling its live broadcast because of concerns about the omicron variant.
+Mayor Bill de Blasio said no decision had been made on banning people from the annual ball drop celebration, even as Fox said it was canceling its live broadcast because of concerns about the omicron variant.

 “The preference is to keep it on, it’s an important event for the city,” de Blasio told MSNBC, adding that revelers would have to show vaccination proof and that officials were weighing other precautions.

+Some 17,200 people tested positive in the city Tuesday setting another new one-day record since testing became widely available.
+New York City has seen the average number of people testing positive each day spike more than 220% in a week.

+At least 89,000 people in the city tested positive in the seven day period that ended Tuesday.

-There were more than 13,700 positive tests in the city Monday, a sharp increase from a week earlier, when the city averaged fewer than 3,600 new cases.
-Still, because of widespread vaccination, hospitalizations and deaths from the virus are far fewer than at the pandemic's height.
+Still, because of widespread vaccination, hospitalizations and deaths from the virus are far fewer than at the pandemic's height, or even during a holiday-period surge last winter.

-De Blasio said the city was opening seven additional testing sites Wednesday, increasing its total to 119, and will set up five distribution sites on Thursday to hand out at-home rapid COVID-19 tests, which have been hard to come by at pharmacies.
+De Blasio said the city was opening seven additional testing sites Wednesday, increasing its total to 119, and will set up five distribution sites — one in each borough — on Thursday to hand out at-home rapid COVID-19 tests, which have been hard to come by at pharmacies.

 The news of more city-run testing sites came as CityMD, the privately run chain of urgent care clinics, said it was temporarily closing 13 city locations “to preserve our ability to staff our sites.”
 CityMD has seen testing lines wrapping around city blocks and wait times of several hours.